Proper grammar is vital for digital marketing and the content on your website.

 We quickly learned no matter how great the writer is, there will be errors.
 There’s scientific proof for this, too.
 The people that write the work should never edit the work (which is why we have in-house editors).

 For our content, before we could have editors, we relied heavily on programs like Grammarly.

 What is Grammarly?

-Grammarly is an app and program that will edit your work in real time (like right now, as we type this Grammarly is doing its thing) or all at once from their website.
+Grammarly is an app and program that will edit your work.
+Editing can happen in real-time or all at once from their website.
 Grammarly doesn’t look at spelling and basic grammar, but it will correct you on passive voice, overused words, uniqueness, fragments, and much more.

 What is Grammarly Not?